Nursing Home Abuse in California

 If your loved one suffered abuse that was willful, fraudulent, or malicious, you may also be entitled to an award of punitive damages.
 These are intended to punish the abuser and are paid in addition to other damages.

 Nursing home abuse can be traumatic for your loved one and your family.
 Do you want to learn more about how you can file a personal injury lawsuit?
 Contact an experienced California nursing home abuse attorney at Citywide Law Group – citywidelaw.com.
 They will help you understand your rights and answer any questions you have.
-You can also check out our guide on finding a good personal injury lawyer in California.
+You can also check out our guide on finding a good lawyer in California.